eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ```shell
 dune --cmake-build .
 ```
-The contract copmiles.
+Your contract compiles.
 Any errors display in the output.

 ### Deploy your contract